 Why are Plastic Bottle Tops Connected to Bottles Now?

-The recent redesign of plastic bottle tops, now attached to the bottle itself, has been driven primarily by environmental regulations and the urgent need to mitigate plastic pollution.
+The recent redesign of plastic bottle tops, now attached to the bottle itself, has been driven primarily by and the urgent need to mitigate plastic pollution.
 It is a result of the European Union’s Single-Use Plastics Directive, which came into effect in July 2021.
-The directive aims to reduce the amount of plastic waste by ensuring that bottle caps remain attached to bottles, preventing them from being discarded separately and contributing to litter in marine and terrestrial environments.
+The directive aims to reduce the amount of by ensuring that bottle caps remain attached to bottles, preventing them from being discarded separately and contributing to litter in marine and terrestrial environments.

 Why the Focus on Plastic Bottle Tops?